papierkorp/knovault/README.md

 # knovault: Knowledgevault - Personal Wiki and To-dos

-knovault is a personal wiki and to-do application built with Go, HTMX and Templ.
-It uses a `data` folder for storing markdown files and settings, which can be version-controlled with Git.
+Personal wiki and to-do application built with Go, HTMX, and Templ.

+## Design Choices

 it should just have one topbar which includes the logo, a search bar, a settings icon, a select project button and a latest changes button